WoutervanDixhoorn/Cli-Chat/readme.md

 2. * To build the examples just bootstrap the nob.c by compling it one time into nob.exe and just run.
 To include debug symbols run `.\nob.exe -d`
 3. Run the `clichat.exe` from the console.
 To host the server run `clichat.exe -s`.

-> **Note:** This application currenly only works on localhost (127.0.0.1) on port 420.
+> **Note:** This application currenly only works on localhost (127.0.0.1) on port 420 as of now.
 This is changing while the project matures.

 ## References
 * Tsoding (Nobuild): This project makes use of the [Nobuild](https://github.com/tsoding/nobuild) concept by Tsoding.